Measurement of the associated production of a Higgs boson decaying into $b$-quarks with a vector boson at high transverse momentum in $pp$ collisions at $\sqrt{s} = 13$ TeV with the ATLAS detector: Event selection

 The 0-lepton selection is applied to events selected with an \met\ trigger with thresholds varying from 70 to 110~\GeV\ depending on the data-taking period to cope with increasing trigger rates at higher instantaneous luminosities.
 In the 1-lepton channel, single-electron events are required to be triggered by at least one of several unprescaled single-electron triggers.
 The lowest $E_\textrm{T}$ threshold of these unprescaled triggers varied with time from 24 to 26~\GeV.
 Events in the single-muon channel were triggered using the same \met\ trigger as used in the 0-lepton channel.
 Given that muons do not enter in the online \met\ calculation and that uninstrumented regions affect the coverage of the muon spectrometer, the \met\ triggers translate into a requirement on the transverse momentum of the lepton and neutrino pair, $\pT^{\ell\nu}$, which is more efficient in the analysis phase space than the single-muon triggers.
 In the 2-lepton channel, the same trigger strategy as in the 1-lepton channel is adopted.
 The dielectron selection is applied to events triggered by at least one of the un-prescaled single-electron triggers.
 The dimuon selection is applied to events triggered by an \met\ trigger.
 All triggers used in this analysis are fully efficient for the events selected using the requirements described below.

 In all three channels, events are required to contain at least one \largeR jet with $\pt>250$~\GeV\ and $|\eta|<2.0$.
 To select the Higgs boson candidate, the leading \pt\ \largeR\ jet is chosen, at least two VR track-jets are required to be matched to it by ghost-association, and the two leading ones are required to be $b$-tagged.
 This jet is referred to as the `Higgs-jet candidate' in the following.
-Events where the $b$-tagged VR track-jets overlap with other VR track-jets, satisfying $\Delta R / R_\textrm{s}<1$ (where $\Delta R$ corresponds to the distance among any pair of VR track-jets and $R_\textrm{s}$ corresponds to the smaller radius of the considered pair), are removed~\cite{PERF-2016-05}.
+To avoid the ambiguous cases of concentric jets, events where the $b$-tagged VR track-jets overlap with other VR track-jets, satisfying $\Delta R / R_\textrm{s}<1$ (where $\Delta R$ corresponds to the distance among any pair of VR track-jets and $R_\textrm{s}$ corresponds to the smaller radius of the considered pair), are removed.
 The reconstructed transverse momentum \ptv\ of the vector boson corresponds to \met\ in the 0-lepton channel, to the magnitude of the vector sum of $\vecmet$ and the charged-lepton transverse momentum in the 1-lepton channel, and to the transverse momentum of the 2-lepton system in the 2-lepton channel.
-The \ptv\ is required to be above 250~\GeV\ in all three channels, ensuring the triggers are fully efficient.
+The \ptv\ is required to be above 250~\GeV\ in all three channels.
 The event selection is detailed in Table~\ref{tab:EventSelection}, with further explanations provided below for the non-straightforward selection criteria.